Palapa-D

 Palapa-D was an Indonesian geostationary communications satellite which was operated by Indosat Ooredoo.
 It was built by Thales Alenia Space, based on the Spacebus-4000B3 satellite bus, and carries 35 C-band and 5 Ku-band transponders.
-It was positioned in geostationary orbit at a longitude of 113° East, where it will replace the Palapa-C2 satellite.
+It was positioned in geostationary orbit at a longitude of 113° East, where it replaced the Palapa-C2 satellite.

 Indosat ordered Palapa-D from Thales Alenia Space on 2 July 2007.
 The satellite was built without using American components, and was therefore not restricted by U.S. International Traffic in Arms Regulations (ITAR), which allowed the China Great Wall Industry Corporation to be selected as a launch service provider.

 Launch

 A Long March 3B launch vehicle, flying from Launch Area-2 at the Xichang Satellite Launch Centre was used to launch Palapa-D. A problem with the third stage of its carrier rocket left it in an incorrect orbit, which was subsequently corrected using the spacecraft's onboard propulsion system.

 After launch, Palapa-D was to have separated from its launch vehicle into a geosynchronous transfer orbit (GTO), however one of its two identical upper-stage engines failed to deliver the necessary thrust, resulting in it reaching a lower orbit than planned.
 The S400 apogee motor of the satellite was subsequently used in for raise it into geostationary orbit.